WordPress/gutenberg/packages/react-native-aztec/README.md

 ### maxImagesWidth

-The maximum width an image that is part of content provided can have
+The maximum width an image that is part of content provided can have.

 - Type: `Number`
 - Required: No

 ### minWidth

-The minimum width the component can have
+The minimum width the component can have.

 - Type: `Number`
 - Required: No